 - In Amahl And The Night Visitors, a Christmas Miracle allows Amahl to throw away his crutch and walk without it.

 - In Warhammer: Age of Sigmar, the powerful Daemon Oracle Kairos Fateweaver is able to see the past and the future but is blind to the events of the present.
 In an effort to counter this disability, Kairos has made a dark pact with the Lords of Change known as the Allscryers who know see the present for him and share their vision through their bound souls.

 - Dead or Alive: Prior to the first game, Hayate ends up crippled and comatose after Raidou breaks his back.
 He regains his mobility in the second game after Donovan has him kidnapped and experimented on.

-- Dr. McNinja parodies the Incredible Hulk example above.
-One of the doctor's old friends has a Hulk-type power, which is the result of his totally-not-Stephen-Hawking father's experiments to try to cure his own paralysis.
-His father can hulk out too.
-Yep; he stays paralyzed, even when he's big, muscly, and purple, and falls out of his wheelchair, since he's still paralyzed.
+- The Adventures of Dr. McNinja parodies the Incredible Hulk example above.
+One of the doctor's old college friends has a Hulk-type power, which is the result of his totally-not-Stephen-Hawking father's experiments to try to cure his own paralysis.
+His father will involuntarily hulk out too if he gets angry enough.
+He gets big, muscly, and purple, and falls out of his wheelchair, since he's still paralyzed.

 - Occurs in Hanna-Barbera's Heidi's Song, with an invalid girl gets out of her wheelchair in order to defend her pet kitten against a Hawk.

 - Used a couple of times in South Park: